DataStories-UniPi/Hermes_PostgreSQL/doc/dataset.md

 	SELECT HDatasetsOfflineStatistics('imis');
 	CREATE INDEX ON imis_seg USING gist (seg) WITH (FILLFACTOR = 100);

-An alternate way of uploading a dataset to Hermes is to use the wrapper function load_dataset as below:

-    SELECT load_dataset('imis', 'IMIS 3 Days', 'imis3days.txt');

 In the above script the first and the second line create the tables that will host the dataset and fill these tables, respectively, with the data that are found in file “imis3days.txt”, according to the formatting discussed above.
 The function HLoader loads the dataset by taking into account the information / parameters that we pass to the function but also the ones that are present in the table.
 Because loader can be extended to support more formats beyond CSV this is why “HLoader” table exists to hold the specific parameters for that extension.
 Every loader though must have the parameters that are passed in the function since they are common to any dataset and loader combination @cite vodas2013hermes.

 	postgres=# SELECT HLoader('imis', 'imis3days');